 “Bible things in Bible ways.”

-The Bible is our all-sufficient rule for faith and practice.
+However, here at Boise Bible College the Bible is our all-sufficient rule for faith and practice.
 The spirit of the points below seeks alignment with any of God’s people as prescribed in the Bible.

 “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness.”
 (2 Timothy 3:16)